M3tering/oku_frontend/README.md

 # Oku

-### Oku is a Payment Interface/ Medium that interacts with the Metering Protocol which enables users to pay and renew their power utility with Dia Tokens on the Blockchain
+### Oku is a Payment Infastructure that engages with the M#tering Protocol, allowing users to make payments and renew their power utility using Fiat and Crypto Currency.

 ## Overview of Metering Protocol